jamesxu1996/js-fighting-game/README.md

 - Arrow keys to move
 - DownArrow to attack

-### Bugfixes
+### Updates
 Changes have been made to polish the original code
 - Infinite jump removed
-- Automatic refreshing of game when timer runs out/a player dies (5 seconds)
+- Reload upon 'Enter' keypress
+- Added instructions ingame